mattswe/beeminder-fitbit/README.md

 ## Update beeminder with fitbit data

-Send data from a fitbit aria to beeminder
+Send data from a fitbit aria to beeminder.

+EDIT: The fine people at beeminder have built this functionality into the core product!
+Check it out [here](http://www.beeminder.com/fitbit)!

 ### OAuth Usage